microprediction/keymaker/README.md

 # keymaker
-Example of a repository that makes itself a key and stores as secret
+Example of a repository that makes itself a key and stores it as a secret

 ##